European Amateur Team Championship: 2020

 In 2020 only 14 team participated, each of four players.
 All competitors play a round of stroke play on the first day.
 The team score is based on the leading three scores of each team.
 After the first day, the leading eight teams compete in Flight A in knock-out match play over the next three days, teams being seeded based on their position after the stroke play.
 Contests consist of one foursome in the morning and two singles in the afternoon.
 If a match is level after 18 holes, extra holes are played to get a result, although if the overall result has already been determined later matches that are level after 18 holes are halved.
 The remaining teams, not qualified for Flight A, competed in a similar bracket in Flight B, to determine the final standings.

 2021–present

 Currently the championship is contested by up to 16 teams, each of 6 players.

 The format consists of two rounds of stroke play, out of which the five lowest scores from each team's six players will count each day.
 The total addition of the five lowest scores will constitute the team's score and determine the teams qualified for the last three rounds of match play.
 Only teams in contention for a medal will play a match format of two foursomes and five singles, while the other teams will play a one foursome and four singles match format.

+The top 13 teams qualify for next year's championship along with next year's hosting nation, if not among the top 13.
+The next year's field is filled with the top two, or three if host nation is already qualified, from last year's Division II.